 Cons

-Poor appearance of EPDM membrane roofing
+Poor Appearance of EPDM Membrane Roofing

 Rubber roofs are much less attractive than wooden or metal ones, making them less popular for residential properties.
 They come in large rubber sheets with no design or pattern on them.
 Besides, the EPDM membrane is typically only available in black or white colors, fitting a limited number of home exteriors.
 However, rubber roofs with ballast have a better appearance than adhered or fastened ones.